-This article explains the prerequisite tasks for creating an Avere vFXT cluster.
+This article explains prerequisite tasks for creating an Avere vFXT cluster.

 Create a new subscription

 Start by creating a new Azure subscription.
-Use a separate subscription for each Avere vFXT project to let you easily track all project resources and expenses, protect other projects from possible resource throttling during provisioning, and simplify cleanup.
+Use a separate subscription for each Avere vFXT project to simplify expense tracking and cleanup, and to make sure other projects aren't affected by quotas or resource throttling when provisioning the cluster workflow.

 To create a new Azure subscription in the Azure portal: